valerielnd/stock-analysis/README.md

 ### Total Volume
 The Data set we analyzed contains information about a dozen stocks.
-First, we measured how actively a stock is traded by computing the total number of shares traded over the year.
+First, we measured how actively a stock is traded by computing the total number of its shares traded over the year.
 To proceed, we used the information in the column "Volume" in the file "green_stock.xlsm" which gives the number of shares traded by each stock in a day.
 Since the data in the sheet is sorted by stock and by date, each row containing information for one stock for a specific day, to compute the total volume, in a VBA subroutine, we loop over